NikkaLuna/E-Commerce-Vacation-Application/README.md

 ## Project Overview

-The ECommerce Application is a web-based platform built with Java Spring Boot for the backend and Angular for the frontend.

-It enables users to browse and purchase vacation and excursion packages online, showcasing the implementation of modern web technologies for scalable and efficient e-commerce solutions.
+The E-Commerce Vacation Application is a full stack web-based platform built with Java Spring Boot for the backend and Angular for the frontend.
+It enables users to browse and purchase vacation and excursion packages online.

 ## Features